MyWirral forms unavailable

 There are lots of ways you can save energy at home resulting in better outcomes for both the planet and your finances.

-Firstly, getting your boiler serviced will ensure it is working most efficiently over the colder months.
-Energy Projects Plus may be able to provide funding for new central heating in those homes that currently don’t have it, as well the Council providing financial assistance for essential repairs and renovations for low income homeowners.
+Getting your boiler serviced will ensure it is working most efficiently over the colder months.
+Energy Projects Plus may be able to provide funding for new central heating in those homes that currently don’t have it.
+The Council may be able to provide financial assistance for essential repairs and renovations for low income homeowners.

 Draught-proofing can be a quick, easy and cheap way of reducing the amount of warm air that escapes from your home.
 Some areas to focus on include: